 - Your assigned parking location is the only place on campus you are allowed to park during the hours of 7 a.m. to 3 p.m., Monday through Friday.
 Vehicles with off-off-campus (Northfield Option) permits may not park anywhere on campus during these hours.
-Outside of these hours, any legal parking space on campus may be used. - Per college policy, students cannot park vehicles on city streets between the hours of 2 a.m. and 6 a.m. every night of the week. - In addition, City of Northfield parking regulations state (1) no person shall park a vehicle in one space upon a street or municipally owned parking area for a period exceeding 48 consecutive hours, and (2) there shall be no parking on city streets between the hours of 2 a.m. and 6 a.m. from November 15 until March 15.
+Outside of these hours, any legal parking space on campus may be used. - During winter break you may park in any designated student parking spot during the hours of 7 a.m. to 3 p.m. - Per college policy, students cannot park vehicles on city streets between the hours of 2 a.m. and 6 a.m. every night of the week. - In addition, City of Northfield parking regulations state (1) no person shall park a vehicle in one space upon a street or municipally owned parking area for a period exceeding 48 consecutive hours, and (2) there shall be no parking on city streets between the hours of 2 a.m. and 6 a.m. from November 15 until March 15.
 Any citations for violations of City of Northfield regulations will be issued by Northfield Police.